BeaumerF/Bumpa.io/README.md

 ## To do
 - [ ] mass effect on speed
-- [ ] win the mass of the player you pushed out of the hexagon
+- [ ] win the mass of the player you pushed out of the rectangular area
 - [ ] leaderboard

 ## Can I help you?